 That said, working for yourself is a helluva lotta fun.
 If you want to give it a go, I’d recommend four tactics:

 I write and edit; I do digital marketing; and I deliver workshops.
 Those are all separate streams of revenue.
 Many freelancers have a similar structure — with the goal that if one practice is slow, another is busy.

 Almost all my colleagues have what’s called an “anchor” client, which is a client that makes up a sizable percentage of your income.
 Better yet, some have several anchors.
 So make it a priority to find a company or even individual with whom you can establish a long-term, retainer-based relationship.
 Not only will you gain cash flow; you’ll also gain confidence to decline low-paying opportunities you might otherwise chase.

 As a freelancer, you’re pretty much always on the clock.
 That’s unhealthy and can beget burnout (which the WHO just recognized as a legitimate medical diagnosis).
 So make it a point, every once in a while, to take time off from your phone, your computer, even from conversations about work.
 I know, I know — easier said than done.
 But here’s the upside: You’ll return recharged, refocused, and thus more productive.

 Think about all the people you’ve come into contact with over the years: Roommates, teammates, childhood friends, college friends, work friends, friends of friends, colleagues, bosses, interns, employees, significant others, relatives, neighbors, doctors, your favorite bartender.
 You never know where a lead can come from, and so never be afraid to sell yourself, to make folks aware, gently, of how you can help them.
 Rejection is inevitable, but if you’re in this business for the long haul, you need to take the long view.

 Do you have a story idea?
-Pitch it to us below, and we'll work to match you with a writer like Glenn who can help you bring your vision to life.
+Pitch it to us below, and we’ll work to match you with a writer like Jonathan who can help you bring your vision to life.